 The defined-contribution scheme involves Veidekke paying a monthly contribution into employee pension accounts.
-The contribution is set on the basis of pay, and currently normally varies between 5.5% and 11%.
+The contribution is set on the basis of pay, and as at March 2020 normally varies between 5.5% and 11%.
 However, it may not exceed 15%.
 Employees may choose their own risk profile with respect to management of their pension account.
 In the event of an employee's death, the pension account accrues to the employee's survivors.

-A private-sector contractual early retirement pension (AFP) is a lifelong supplement to the retirement pension paid by the Norwegian national insurance scheme, payable no earlier than the age of 62.
+A private-sector contractual early retirement pension (AFP) is a lifelong supplement to the retirement pension paid by the national insurance scheme, payable no earlier than the age of 62.
 Veidekke's Norwegian group companies operate an AFP scheme for their staff.
 A number of conditions must be fulfilled in order for an employee to be entitled to an AFP.
-The AFP scheme is a defined-benefit multi-undertaking pension scheme and is financed by premiums set as a percentage of pay.
+The AFP scheme is a defined-benefit multi-undertaking pension scheme, and is financed by premiums set as a percentage of pay.
 At present, no reliable measurement and allocation of liabilities and funds in the scheme is available.
 In accounting terms, the scheme is treated as a defined-contribution pension scheme where premium payments are expensed on an ongoing basis and no allocations are made in the accounts.
-If the scheme were to be recognised in the statement of financial position, the implementation effect would be material.
+If the scheme were to be recognised in the statement of financial position, the implementation effect would be substantial.

-Veidekke operates an allocation scheme for staff in Norway earning more than 12G, whereby 20% of pay exceeding 12G is set aside.
+Veidekke operates an allocation scheme for staff in Norway earning more than 12G, whereby 20% of salary exceeding 12G is set aside.
 The pension is payable no earlier than the age of 62, and for a maximum of 15 years from the first payment date.
 The allocation scheme also includes disability and child pensions.
-The scheme has been discontinued as of 1 April 2023 and is only applicable to participants who fulfilled the requirements on that date.
-No new participants will be admitted after this date.
-Members who already have pension rights under the scheme remain unaffected.

-In Denmark and Sweden, Veidekke operates defined-contribution schemes for its staff, with the companies making monthly contributions to the schemes while staff bear the risk of returns on paid-in funds.
+In Denmark and Sweden, Veidekke has defined-contribution schemes for its staff, with the companies making monthly contributions to the schemes while staff bear the risk of returns on paid-in funds.
 Pension monies are invested through life insurance companies who manage the funds and administer the schemes.
 The pension schemes cover disability and retirement.

 In Denmark, Veidekke pays 2/3 of contributions, while staff pay 1/3.
 The employer's contribution amounts to between 8% and 10% of pay.
 The retirement age in Denmark is between 65 and 69 years of age, depending on the year of birth.
 Going forward, the retirement age will be adjusted based on average population life expectancy.
 The rules on payment of retirement pensions are very flexible.
-In the event of death before the retirement date, the pension accrues to the deceased's survivors.

-Managers in the Danish operation are members of a corresponding defined-contribution scheme, although under this scheme the employer's contribution totals 10% of pay.
+In the event of death before the retirement date, the pension accrues to the person's survivors.
+Managers in the Danish operation are members of a corresponding defined-contribution scheme, although under this scheme the employer's contribution totals10% of pay.

 In Sweden, Veidekke operates a collective pension scheme under which most employees are members of a defined-contribution scheme.
 The pension scheme covers retirement, illness, family members and credit life insurance.
-Administrative staff are members of two different schemes, where ITP1 applies to persons born after 1979 and ITP2 applies to persons born before 1979.
+Administrative staff are members of two different schemes, with ITP1 applicable to persons born after 1979 and ITP2 applicable to persons born before 1979.
 In the case of the two most senior management levels in Sweden, Veidekke pays a percentage of pay, which may not exceed a market level.
+Veidekke's average pension contribution totals 15% of pay.
 Employees who are members of the schemes do not pay a personal contribution.
 In the accounts, the schemes are recorded as defined-contribution schemes.
 Employees enjoy great pension flexibility, and may choose where their pension funds should be invested and with which insurance company.
 The retirement age is 65, extendable to 67 if the employee so wishes.

-Employee share purchase programme
+Employee share programme